acend/training-setup/README.md

 ### Cluster configuration

-The `bootstrap` application (deployed from ArgoCD on the bootstraping cluster using the provider cluster configuration with the provisioned secret) shall deploy a [AppOfApps][(https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern] Application on the training cluster.
+The `bootstrap` application (deployed from ArgoCD on the bootstraping cluster using the provider cluster configuration with the provisioned secret) shall deploy a [AppOfApps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern] Application on the training cluster.
+Here's an [example](https://github.com/acend/terraform-k8s-cluster-lab/tree/main/deploy/apps) of the AppOfApps application for the `k8s` flavored cluster.

-The AppOfApps Application shall deploy all necessary components onto the training cluster:
+The AppOfApps Application shall then deploy all necessary components onto the training cluster:

 - use Kustomize (when possible) with.
 - For Helm Charts we also use [kustomize to generate YAML resources out of a Helm Chart](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/chart.md)